 The Bonds are limited obligations of the State, payable from and secured by a first lien pledge of Program Income, the Funds created by the General Resolution, and any other income of the Program.
 The Notes are limited obligations of the State, payable from Program Income deposited into the Subordinated Debt Service Fund.
 The pledge of Program Income to the Subordinated Debt Service Fund for the Notes is junior and subordinate to the pledge of Program Income to the payment of the Bonds.
-See "SECURITY" above
+See "SECURITY" above.

-(b) Reflects (i) effective date of January 1, 2008 for additional \$24.50 increase in title transaction fees, and (ii) effective date of July 1, 2011 for no increase in the actual title transaction fee, but a \$9 increase in the portion of the title transaction fee that is now considered to be Program Income.
+(b) Reflects effective date of July 1, 2011 for no increase in the actual title transaction fee, but a \$9 increase in the portion of the title transaction fee that is now considered to be Program Income.

 No representation or assurance can be made that Program Income will be realized in amounts sufficient to pay principal of, and interest on, the Bonds and Notes when due.
-The Program Income and the other amounts held by the Trustee under the General Resolution, and for the Notes, under the Transportation Revenue Commercial Paper Note Program Resolution (CP Program Resolution), constitute the only property pledged to secure the payment of the Bonds and Notes.
+The Program Income and the other amounts held by the Trustee under the General Resolution, and for the Notes, under the Note Program Resolution, constitute the only property pledged to secure the payment of the Bonds and Notes.
 No physical collateral secures the payment of the Bonds or Notes.
 Moreover, in the event the amount of the Program Income is inadequate for payment of the Bonds and Notes, the Trustee cannot compel the State to impose taxes to address such inadequacy.